masterofpi11436/rrjweb/README.md

 # Phone Directory
 Lists all the extensions with some outside vendor numbers

-# Policy Search (In-Progress)
+# Policy (In-Progress)
 Search through the RRJ's policies to find specific policy based on string search.
 Admins can upload and remove policies.
-Public are able to search through policies.
+Public users are able to search through policies.

 # Vehicle Repair Tracker
 Maintenance departments online vehicle repair tracker.
 There is a VFM admin and tech version.
 Admin can edit and delete whereas Tech cannot